-- Cilantro / Coriander Cilantro is a popular herb used in both Asian and Latin American dishes, including soups, salads, and ethnic savory dishes.
+- Cilantro / Coriander Cilantro is a popular herb in Asian and Latin American dishes, including soups, salads, and ethnic savory dishes.
 60-70 days to maturity.

-- Kailaan / Gai Lan Thick fleshy cabbage-flavored leaves that can be used in stir-fries, salads, and other dishes that call for cabbage leaves and greens.
+- Kailaan / Gai Lan Thick, fleshy cabbage-flavored leaves used in stir-fries, salads, and other dishes that call for cabbage leaves and greens.
 When grown in containers, you must use the plants in their ‘baby’ state.
 In the open ground, they need just over a foot to mature to full size.
 60-70 days to maturity.

 - Lamb’s Lettuce / Corn Salad This hardy green comes in two varieties.
-One you sow in late summer, and it gives you tender greens in autumn.
+This is one you sow in late summer, and it gives you tender greens in autumn.
 The other is a winter-hardy variety.
 50-70 days to maturity.

 - Lettuces There are dozens of different types of lettuce, but most will give you an autumn harvest.
 For extending the season, look for varieties that are winter hardy.
 40-60 days to maturity.

-- Mibuna An Asian vegetable with a peppery, mustardy flavor.
+- Mibuna is an Asian vegetable with a peppery, mustardy flavor.
 It’s used in stir fries but is more commonly uncooked and used in salads or as toppings for savory dishes.
 40-50 days to maturity.

 - Mizuna Similar to Mibuna, this Japanese green resembles Arugula (Rocket) and is used predominantly in salads and uncooked dishes.
 40-50 days to maturity.

-- Mustard Greens Hot and peppery, use Mustard Greens in salads, stir-fries, and other dishes that need a little heat.
-Keep in mind that while the baby leaves are tender and flavorful, more mature leaves can be bitter.
+- Mustard Greens are hot and peppery and great in salads, stir-fries, and other dishes that need a little heat.
+Remember that while the baby leaves are tender and flavorful, more mature leaves can be bitter.
 30-40 days to maturity.

 - Pak choi / Bok choi An upright succulent green with fleshy bases and robust green leaves.
 Very mild flavor.
 45-75 days to maturity.

 - Peas It’s possible to get a second crop of peas in the autumn.
-In July and early August, sow varieties that are resistant to hot weather and disease like powdery mildew.
+In July and early August, sow varieties resistant to hot weather and diseases like powdery mildew.
 70-90 days to maturity.
 You can also sow peas now for shoots.

-- Radishes Juicy and peppery, radishes are a relatively trouble-free vegetable that loves cooler conditions.
+- Radishes are a relatively trouble-free vegetable that loves cooler conditions.
 Autumn conditions are perfect for these tasty and colorful little root veggies.
 30-60 days to maturity.